 What is a circular economy ?

-A circular economy is an economic system that involves reusing, recycling and reimbursing natural resources in such a way that they are utilised in a renewable manner.
+A circular economy is an economic system that involves reusing, recycling and reimbursing natural resources in such a way that they are utilized in a renewable manner.

 Then v/s Now

-Earlier, the only way of consumption that was followed by a lot of people was simply investing in some products and services, utilising them and then dropping them off.
+Earlier, the only way of consumption that was followed by a lot of people was simply investing in some products and services, utilizing them and then dropping them off.

 The 360-degree approach- The four R’s to promote environmental sustainability